portworx/px-docs/scheduler/docker/install.md

 ```

 You will need to grant the above set of permissions for the plugin to be installed.

+To upgrade a previously installed Portworx plugin, [follow these steps](upgrade-px-plugin.html).

 ### Adding Nodes